ZachLevine-11/gwasInterface/README.md

 # McMasterPandemicShiny

-A Shiny app for McMasterPandemic (https://github.com/bbolker/McMasterPandemic).
+A Shiny app for Eran Segal's 10K Gwas Project

-You can find it here: https://mcmasterpandemic.shinyapps.io/mcmasterpandemicshiny/